statmlben/dnn-inference/docs/index.rst

    :align: center
    :width: 800

-Dnn-Inference is a Python module for hypothesis testing based on deep neural networks.
+Dnn-inference is a Python module for hypothesis testing based on deep neural networks.

 This project was created by `Ben Dai <https://www.bendai.org/>`_.
 If there is any question and suggestion please contact me via <bdai@umn.edu>.